Perimenopause Sensory Overload: When Everything Feels Too Much

 • Attention to sleep and nervous-system regulation

-If you’re ready for next steps, contact ScienceWorks to ask about options, including therapy, assessments, and executive function coaching.
+If you’re ready for next steps, contact us to ask about options, including therapy, assessments, and executive function coaching.

 Conclusion

-When perimenopause makes sound, heat, clothing, and touch feel “too much,” it’s a real signal—your system is working hard.
-With a better understanding of what’s happening (thermoregulation, sleep disruption, stress physiology) and supports that reduce sensory load, many people regain stability and self-trust.[1,6]
+When perimenopause makes sound, heat, clothing, and touch feel “too much,” it’s a real signal that your system is working hard.
+With a better understanding of what’s happening, including thermoregulation, sleep disruption, and stress physiology, and with supports that reduce sensory load, many people regain stability and self-trust.[1,6]

 Start small: track triggers, cool the body, protect sleep, and practice scripts that keep you connected without pushing past capacity.
 If neurodivergence is part of your story, you deserve care that understands sensory processing and honors your needs.[11,12]